monGanti/javascript-prac/docs/forkifyProjectNotes.md

     //import {add as a,multiply as m,ID} from './views/searchView';
     import * as searchView from './views/searchView';

+    *Usage*
     //console.log(`addition is: ${add(ID,2)} and Multiple is: ${multiply(3,5)} and string is: ${str}`);
     //console.log(`addition is: ${a(ID,2)} and Multiple is: ${m(3,5)} and string is: ${str}`);
     console.log(`addition is: ${searchView.add(searchView.ID,3)} and Multiple is: ${searchView.multiply(4,5)} and string is: ${str}`)`

+    * Other Notes *
+    //When importing a package , you do not require a path specification import {Fraction} from "fractional";

+    **Note: Sometimes developers do not use these kind of import and export which exist in ES6, they use direct npm format which is older way of writing as below var Fraction = require('fractional).Fraction; // this is also a kind of import module.export.Fraction // this is a kind of export too

 ## API Calling
 1. it's no more advisable to use fetch , so for importing axios